 To be honest, the Middle East wasn’t a place on top of my bucket list for a long time.
-It was just recently that I discovered so many photos of Jordan’s most famous spot: the old archaeological city Petra.
+It was just recently that I discovered so many photos of Jordan’s most famous spot: the old archaeological city of Petra.
 After doing some research, I started becoming curious about what else this country might have to offer.
 And one thing is sure: Jordan has so much more to show than its world heritage site Petra.
 Within one week, the trip was booked and so in early March, the adventure began.
-In my Jordan Itinerary for 7 Days, I will tell you everything you need to know when coming to Jordan.
+In my Jordan Itinerary for 7 Days, I will tell you everything you need to know when spending one week in Jordan.

 Disclaimer: This article may contain affiliate links.
 Without costing you anything extra, the small commission will help me produce more free content for you.
 For more information, please refer to my privacy policy.